SumiSastri/dev-blogs/docs/software-design/term-1/wk3-usecase-diagrams/wk3-usecase-diagrams.md

 - Is this only one or 2/ 3 scenarios?
 What are the subroutines
 - What happens if things go wrong - can you matching details - of customer to payment
 - What happens in the no shows scenario?
 - How does the use case terminate?
 - How are you handling and showing error messages?
 - How does user get back into the system?
-- Log fault - large enough amount of work
+- Log fault - large enough amount of work then add to diagram
 - Any interactions with the system - actors
 - Goals and expectations of what the system has to perform - interactions
 - System boundary